brianmcallister/api-poller-worker/README.md

 import { WorkerCore } from '@brianmcallister/api-poller-worker';
 ```

-The `WorkerCore` class is the what you need to create an instance of in your WebWorker.
+The `WorkerCore` class is the what you need to create an instance of in your Worker.
 The constructor accepts the following options:

 ```ts
 interface WorkerCoreOptions {